TheCrazyCatKidz/discord.js-V13-Bot-Guide/README.md

 Welcome to my guide!
 By the end of reading this, you should have a full Discord Bot coded and ready to go!
 Follow these steps and you will be well on your way.

-This setup will vary per Operating System and IDE chosen.
+This setup will vary per Operating System and Code Editor chosen.

 1. Install Node.js v16.8.0
    Start of by installing NVM.
 Please select the correct way to install per OS: